JoseMiguelFrade/Automated-Repository/README.md

 ```
 **Run the following, depending on the OS:**
    **Windows:**
-   - Run the setup script to check pre-requisites, build environment files, and install pip and Node.js dependencies.
+   - Run the setup executable to check pre-requisites, build environment files, and install pip and Node.js dependencies.
      ```sh
      setup_windows.exe
      ```